treeman/money/README.md

 1. Need to support split budgets with another person/non-tracked account
 1. JS enabled budget view
     1. Everything should already be editable, just click and change.
+1. The budget shouldn't automatically operate on all accounts but should be configurable

 ## Investments Graphs/Repots
 1. Possibly just use a non-budget account as a base